 The best adaptations bring something new to the table that they utilize because they are the medium that they are while avoiding the pitfalls of their own limitations.

 Another thing that had warning klaxons blaring in my brain was the fact that the main character, or rather the most important character, has absolutely no dialog in the trailer.
 The parasite that fuses with protagonist, Shinichi Izumi's hand, Migi (aka "Righty," aka "Lefty"), is a powerful, introspective, and iconic character who offers insight on the nature of humanity and what it means to be both a creature of logic, emotion, and instinct all at the same time.

-Having the most important character of the series be silent says to me that the people making the movie do not have confidence in it, which subsequently diminishes any confidence I might have in it as well.
+Having the most important character of the series be silent in the trailer says to me that the people making the movie do not have confidence in it, which subsequently diminishes any confidence I might have in it as well.

 The movie has yet to come out, and it might be good.
 Hell, I want it to be good.
 It'll probably look great (I don't have any problem with the "obvious CG is obvious" parts) but the more I look over the trailer, the less and less enthusiastic I feel.
 At best, I see the Parasyte movie being "Okay" and at worst I see it joining the annals of "why the fuck did they think they could make a movie out of that!?" movies.
 Either way, one thing I don't see is it being as powerful and life-changing as the original manga was.

 The first Parasyte movie is scheduled to hit Japanese theaters on November 29th.
 The second movie is scheduled for release in 2015.